allink/allink-core-static/docs/templates/base.md

+## Footer

+For our footer we use a `static_placeholder`, as it occurs across the entire website.
+That's why we put it in a separate `site-footer` container.

+Ideally, our `Content Plugin` is used to build the footer's structure, for then all the logic, options and features are available.

 ## To the top

 Our `to-the-top` element is also working and displayed per default.
-Should you want to hide it simly comment the entire block.
+Should you want to hide it simply comment the entire block.